csabot3/liverAItutorial/README.md

 # Liver AI Tutorial
-Tutorial for working with radiology data and AI models of the liver
+This is a tutorial for working with radiology data and AI models of the liver which is designed to be run via Google Colab